 - If you do not have symptoms, you may take a walk outside, but avoid close contact (within 6 feet) with others.

-- You may leave your home to get essential items such as food, but if you have symptoms, wear a mask or order your groceries online for delivery or pick up.
+- You may leave your home to get essential items such as food, but wear a mask or order your groceries online for delivery or pick up.

-- Practice good prevention hygeine to avoid spreading the virus in case you have it.
+- Practice good prevention hygeine to avoid spreading the virus, even if you are symptom-free.

 People who are self-isolating with COVID-19, or who are presumed to have COVID-19, can stop home isolation under the following conditions (unless otherwise instructed by their health care professional):